giakoumoglou/giakoumoglou.github.io/README.md

 # giakoumoglou.com

-Personal site, live at <https://giakoumoglou.com>.
+Personal site, live at <https://giakoumoglou.com> and <https://giakoumoglou.github.io/>

 All content lives in `_data/`.
 Netlify rebuilds and publishes on every push to GitHub, so editing a YAML file in the GitHub web editor is enough to update the